-The exhibition starts on one of the upper floors with lots of photos of the area; most are series of pictures dealing with issues of structural change, remnants of the miners’ history, the density of traffic routes in the densely populated area.
+The exhibition starts on one of the upper floors with lots of photos of the area.
+Most are series of pictures dealing with issues of structural change, remnants of the miners’ history, the density of traffic routes in the densely populated area.
 We would have appreciated a bit more information about the photographers and perhaps some explanation why he or she chose this particular theme and style.

 Industrial nature

-In 2001, several of the old shafts of the Zollverein mine, as well as the remains of the coking plant received UNESCO World Heritage status, because the buildings are outstanding examples of the application of the design concepts of the Modern Movement in architecture in a wholly industrial context.
+In 2001, several of the old shafts of the Zollverein mine, as well as the remains of the coking plant received UNESCO World Heritage status.
+This is because the buildings are outstanding examples of the application of the design concepts of the Modern Movement in architecture in a wholly industrial context.
 It is also representative of a crucial period in the development of traditional heavy industries in Europe.

 Unfortunately, when we visited the weather was quite rainy and so cold that we skipped the outside facilities altogether.
-As our time was limited we could only visit the permanent exhibition, although there are a number of different museums and special exhibitions on the grounds.
-If you have the choice it would be best to visit in summer and plan for at least a half day at the site.
-We have to come back…
+As our time was limited we could only visit the permanent exhibition.
+Otherwise we might have spent longer, as there are a number of different museums and special exhibitions on the grounds.
+If you have the choice it would be best to visit in summer.
+Plan for at least a half day at the site.

 Is the Zollverein Coal Mine Industrial Complex worth a visit?